pprosser-redhat/quarkus-superheroes-skupper/simple-demo/simpledemo.md

 oc delete all -l app=heroes-db oc delete all -l name=heroes-db
 ```

+If you think you want to do some SQL testing as well, make sure you have install a PSQL DB so you can get access to the CLI

 ## Direct Connection

 This demo will use an OpenShift Cluster and a VM running Podman sites on my laptop